Non NHS Services

 I only need the doctor’s signature – what is the problem?

-When a doctor signs a certificate or completes a report it is a condition of remaining on the Medical Register that they only sign what they know to be true.
-Therefore in order to complete even the simplest of forms, the doctor may need to check the patient’s entire record.
+When doctors sign a certificate or complete a report, it is a condition of remaining on the Medical Register that they only sign what they know to be true.
+Therefore, in order to complete even the simplest of forms, the doctor needs to check the patients medical record.
 Carelessness or an inaccurate report can have serious consequences for the doctor, with the General Medical Council or even the police.
+The charge reflects either the time required to check information and/or the degree of responsibility in signing the document.